MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 Or to have both.
 At last, the user should be able choose to use dynamically generated controller or their own controller (going back to 'WeatherForecast')

 ### TDD is also an integral part of any project.
-Creating a common template that handles the three most prominent testing frameworks (xUNIT, NUNIT and MSTest) should not be easy.
+Creating a common template that handles the three most prominent testing frameworks (xUNIT, NUNIT and MSTest) should be an apt thing to do.

 The goal was also to include a common test project to handle all three without the user need to change much except any custom test they want to write.
 It would be an apt thing to do to define custom attributes to map important attributes from all three testing frameworks.